xinnks/indexes-in-prisma/README.md

 ### 2. Create and seed the database

 The master branch contains the initial state of the project.
-To see different index configurations as per the database used, checkout into respective branches (one of `sqlite`, `mysql`, `postgresql`, `mongodb`).
+To see different index configurations as per the database used, checkout into respective branches (one of `sqlite`, `mysql`, `mongodb`).

 Within a specific database branch, run the following command to migrate your database data.